 Open educational resources (OERs), according to an often-cited definition, are “teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or re-purposing by others.”
 (Atkins, Brown, and Hammond, 2007, p.
 4)

 In other words, OERs are any type of educational material that’s freely available for teachers and students to use, adapt, share, and reuse.
-The five "R's" of OER - faculty can Retain, Re-Use, Revise, Re-Mix, and Re-Distribute materials.
+The five "R's" of OER - you can Retain, Re-Use, Revise, Re-Mix, and Re-Distribute materials.

 |Learning Content||Tools||Implementation Resources|